-Both the Pfizer and Moderna Vaccines are messenger RNA (mRNA) vaccines. mRNA is a molecule that contains the blueprint for making proteins.
+Both the Pfizer and Moderna vaccines are messenger RNA (mRNA) vaccines. mRNA is a molecule that contains the blueprint for making proteins.
 These are the first mRNA vaccines to be authorized, but the technology has been studied for over 30 years.

-Here’s how mRNA vaccines work:
+Here is how mRNA vaccines work:

 In short, mRNA is similar to email that gets sent to your body with instructions on how to identify and destroy the virus.
 Your body uses those instructions and then deletes the email completely.